GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 ## Feedback wanted

-If you are hosting a website within a private network that expects requests from public networks, Chrome team is interested in your feedback and use cases.
+If you are hosting a website within a private network that expects requests from public networks, the Chrome team is interested in your feedback and use cases.
 There are two things you can do to help:

 * Go to `chrome://flags#block-insecure-private-network-requests`, turn on the flag and see if your website sends requests to the private network resource as expected.
-* If you encounter any issues or have feedback, please file an issue at [crbug.com](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3ESecurityFeature%3ECORS) with a component `Blink>SecurityFeature>CORS>RFC1918`.
+* If you encounter any issues or have feedback, file an issue at [crbug.com](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3ESecurityFeature%3ECORS) and set the component to `Blink>SecurityFeature>CORS>RFC1918`.

 ### Example feedback